freesunshine0316/dep-forest-re/README.md

-# Dependency Forest for Relation Extraction
+# Dependency Forest for Medical Relation Extraction
 Code corresponding to our paper "Leveraging Dependency Forest for Neural Medical Relation Extraction" at EMNLP 2019

 This repo is under construction.